 For Stillness

 In the end though, not only did I get to explore a new medium, but alongside that came exploring a new way of thinking about design and user experience which I believe will strengthen any and all projects I have the honor of working on in the future.

-I cannot thank the Parsons School of Design faculty that oversaw this project enough — this project would not be possible without the conversations and discussions Dr. Harpreet Sareen and Andrew Zornaza had with me.
+I cannot thank the Parsons School of Design faculty that oversaw this project enough — this project would not be possible without the support, guidance, and discussions with Dr. Harpreet Sareen and Andrew Zornaza had with me.
 I am honored to be your student!

+For Stillness